Horizontal $\Delta$-semimartingales on orthonormal frame bundles: Proofs of main and

 by the definition of horizontal lifts.
-We will show that the process $a_t$ equals the process which is constructed in the proof of the existence of the horizontal lift.
+We will show that the process $a_t$ equals the process which is constructed in the proof of \tref{4-1}.
 We denote $U^{\gamma}$ by $V$ to simplify the notation. \begin{lem} It holds that

 for $s\geq 0$, $\omega \in \Omega$. \end{lem} \begin{proof} If $s$ and $\omega$ satisfy

 then each of $\Delta U_s(\omega)$ and $\Delta V_s(\omega)$ is the horizontal lift of $\gamma(X_{s-}(\omega),X_s(\omega))$ at $U_{s-}$ and $V_{s-}$, respectively.
 Therefore we have